Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 • Lack of safe and habitable rental premises

 Regardless of the reason, though, breaking a lease is a serious violation of the agreement.
-After all, it’s a legally binding contract between you and your tenant, and breaking it can attract financial repercussions.
+After all, it’s a legally binding contract between you and your renter, and breaking it can attract financial repercussions.

 The following is everything you need to know about breaking a lease in Pennsylvania.